-In 1961, Pastor Arthur Knudsen was called to establish a congregation in the Barrington area by the American Lutheran Church (ALC).
+1961 Pastor Arthur Knudsen was called to establish a congregation in the Barrington area by the American Lutheran Church (ALC).
 After knocking on many doors, five families founded this congregation.

-In 1963, the Lutheran Church of the Atonement paid off its loan to the ALC.
+1963 The Lutheran Church of the Atonement paid off its loan to the ALC.

-In 1981, a new sanctuary was completed and dedicated.
+1981 A new sanctuary was completed and dedicated.
 The lower level included a kitchen, fellowship space, stage, and storage areas.

-In 1988 the Evangelical Lutheran Church in America (ELCA) was established in a merger with the Lutheran Church in America (LCA), the Association Evangelical Lutheran Churches (AELC) and the American Lutheran Church (ALC).
+1989 The Evangelical Lutheran Church in America (ELCA) was established in a merger with the Lutheran Church in America (LCA), the Association Evangelical Lutheran Churches (AELC) and the American Lutheran Church (ALC).
 Atonement became a member of the new ELCA.

-In 2012, phase II of our building program was completed.
+2012 Phase II of our building program was completed.
 The original worship space was razed to make room for a 6,200 square foot multi-purpose room, a dedicated room for our high school youth ministry, a new drop-off zone in the front of the church, a new facade and “bridge” to span the church and school areas, new classrooms and day school office.
 The addition also included 50 additional parking spaces and the ability to create an entirely new, enclosed outdoor play area for the day school.

 About the Evangelical Lutheran Church in America (ELCA)

 The ELCA is one of the largest Christian denominations in the United States, with almost 4 million members in nearly 10,000 congregations across the 50 states and in the Caribbean region.
 Known as the church of “God’s work.
 Our hands,” the ELCA emphasizes the saving grace of God through faith in Jesus Christ, unity among Christians and service in the world.
 The ELCA’s roots are in the writings of the German church reformer, Martin Luther.

 You can learn more about the ELCA on their official website.